 Skip to main content

-Best Procedures to Improve Your Breasts
+Best Breast Procedures to Improve Your Look

-Best Procedures to Improve Your Breasts
+Best Breast Procedures to Improve Your Look

-As women, our bodies and breasts change with weight loss, weight gain, pregnancy, breastfeeding and, of course, with aging.
-These are natural changes that occur over our lifetime and can not only change the size your breasts but change the shape.
+As like most women, our bodies and breasts change with weight loss, weight gain, pregnancy, breastfeeding and, of course, with aging.
+These are natural changes that occur over our lifetime and can not only change the size of your breasts but change the shape.
 Unfortunately, once these major changes occur, our breasts never really revert back to what they looked like before.

-Breast Augmentation
+Breast Augmentation Surgery

 Breast Augmentation enhances or increases the size of the breasts.
-It can be done with the use of a breast implant or with fat grafting in which fat is removed via liposuction from another part of the body and injected into the breast tissue for a natural breast boost.
-Breast implants are either silicone or saline and are placed under (or over) the pectoralis muscle through a small incision in the breast crease, armpit, or areola most commonly.
-Results can be natural or have that augmented appearance depending on its placement and size.
-Typically, we want to choose an implant that fits your current chest and breast dimensions to avoid future problems.
-Fat grafting places fat uniformly within the breast tissue and is natural in appearance.
-It most often only will increase your size 1-2 cups.
+Breast augmentation surgery can be done with the use of a breast implant or with breast augmentation fat grafting in which fat is removed via liposuction from another part of the body and injected into the breast tissue for a natural breast boost.
+The type of breast implants are either silicone implants or saline filled implants and are placed under (or over) the pectoral muscle through a small incision in the breast crease, armpit, or areola most commonly.

 Breast Lift

-A breast lift also known as a mastopexy is the removal and tightening of extra breast skin and repositioning of the nipple.
+A breast lift also known as a mastopexy is the removal and tightening of excess skin and repositioning of the nipple.
 Patients who typically need this have that “sagging” appearance where the nipple is at the lower portion of the breast and the breast feels deflated.
-This is commonly seen after pregnancy, breastfeeding and with aging.
+This is commonly seen after pregnancy, breastfeeding, and with aging.
 This procedure lifts the nipple back to the center of the breast and removes the extra skin that has stretched causing the sagging.
-Typically breast tissue itself is not removed.
-The incisions can vary to just around the areola, a vertical incision, or an anchor incision depending on how much the nipple needs to be lifted and how much skin needs to be removed.

-Breast Lift with Implant
+Breast Lift with Breast Implants

 Sometimes the two procedures above can be combined.
 This is ideal for the patient that wants a lift but wants to be bigger in size or wants that fullness at the top of their breasts or cleavage area.
-As you can imagine, when you combine procedures you double the risks so it’s important to consult with a board-certified plastic surgeon.
+As you can imagine, when you combine procedures you double the risks so it’s important to consult with a board certified plastic surgeon.

-Breast Reduction
+Breast Reduction Surgery

 Q. Can I get a mammogram if I have implants?